ValveSoftware/GameNetworkingSockets/README.md

   signatures.
 The details for shared key derivation and per-packet IV are based on the [design](https://docs.google.com/document/d/1g5nIXAIkN_Y-7XJW5K45IblHd_L2f5LTaDUDwvZ5L6g/edit?usp=sharing) used by Google's QUIC protocol.
-* Tools for simulating loss and detailed stats measurement
+* Tools for simulating loss and detailed stats measurement.

 What it does *not* do:

-* Higher level serialization of entities, delta encoding of changed state variables, etc
+* Higher level serialization of entities, delta encoding of changed state variables, etc.
-* Compression
+* Compression.

 ### Why do I see "Steam" everywhere?